 SBC must give the community council at least 14 days to consider the application before they determine the application.
 Ideally the community council should be routinely kept informed on the status of all active applications from initial submission through to determination.

 Our community council has nominated a member to act as the planning officer on behalf of the community council.
-You can contact the planning officer by email firstname.lastname@example.org.
-The planning officer informs the community council of all applications where a response has been requested by the Scottish Borders Council and respond accordingly.
+You can email the planning officer here.
+The planning officer informs the community council of all applications where a response has been requested by the Scottish Borders Council and responds accordingly.